China’s Waterdrop nabs $230M for its crowdfunded, mutual aid insurance platform – TechCrunch

-When people in the US or Europe think of crowdfunding and medical expenses, sites like GoFundMe, where people fundraise around specific predicaments, come to mind.
+When people in the U.S. or Europe think of crowdfunding and medical expenses, sites like GoFundMe, where people fundraise around specific predicaments, come to mind.
 But today comes news of how another approach — a platform based around crowdfunding and mutual aid that pays out when its members fall into medical dire straits — is picking up some significant steam in its growth, and its financial backing.

 Waterdrop, which goes by Shuidihuzhu in China (translated as “water drop mutual help”), today said that it has raised $230 million in a new round of funding jointly led by two strategic investors, the insurance giant Swiss Re and returning investor Tencent, whose WeChat platform is used to sign up users and buy products using a quick QR code scheme.

-Previous investors IDG Capital and Wisdom Choice Global Fund also participated in the Series D. The startup is not disclosing its valuation, but when the round had partially closed at $200 million earlier this month, Pitchbook noted that its pre-money valuation was $1.8 billion, which puts the valuation now at just over $2 billion.
+Previous investors IDG Capital and Wisdom Choice Global Fund also participated in the Series D. The startup is not disclosing its valuation, but when the round had partially closed at $200 million earlier this month, PitchBook noted that its pre-money valuation was $1.8 billion, which puts the valuation now at just over $2 billion.
+(This may also mean that plans for an IPO that were reported in July are being put off for the moment.)

+Previous to this, Waterdrop had raised about $252 million, including a $145 million Series C in June 2019.
+It has a longer list of previous backers that also include Yuri Milner, ZhenFund and Boyu Capital, the VC firm co-founded by the grandson of former long-time Chinese president Jiang Zemin, a link that underscores the power structure that exists around tech funding and the businesses that are given the financial engine to grow.

-The funding will be used not just to keep growing the platform, but incorporating partnerships with others in the healthcare ecosystem, from pharmaceutical companies and insurance businesses, through to hospitals and pharmacies, and other clinical care facilities, in part by way of a new service it’s launched called Haoyaofu, to provide members with lowr-cost medications and treatments.
+This latest round of funding will be used not just to keep growing the platform, but incorporating partnerships with others in the healthcare ecosystem, from pharmaceutical companies and insurance businesses, through to hospitals and pharmacies, and other clinical care facilities, in part by way of a new service called Haoyaofu, to provide members with lower-cost medications and treatments.

-Waterdrop has also been looking at how it can get more involved in facilitiating more services. medical consultations, providing overeseas medical treatment, and more healthcare services like cancer screening and routine exams, cornerstones of how health insurance already operates.
+Waterdrop has also been looking at how it can get more involved in facilitating other services such as medical consultations and providing overseas medical treatment, as well as cancer screening and routine exams, preventative cornerstones of how many insurers operate today.

 “We are excited about the huge growth potential that lies ahead of us.
 Our long-term goal is to become a leading online healthcare platform in China with an ecosystem that includes insurers, pharmaceutical companies, hospitals and drug stores, as well as nursing institutions and rehabilitation institutions,” said Peng Shen, founder and CEO of Waterdrop, in a statement.
 “We are committed to not only helping users with financing issues but also providing them with integrated healthcare services along the way.”

-Beijing-based Waterdrop noted that this is Swiss Re’s first investment into an insurance startup in China, and the largest private fundraise for an insurtech company so far this year in any market, which it says was spurred in part by the global surge not just in the attention that healthcare is getting as a result of the coronavirus health pandemic, but the push towards better tech-based solutions to meet a new set of demands across the ecosystem, from healthcare providers through to those working on medicines and other innovations, through to the needs of patients.
+Beijing-based Waterdrop noted that this is Swiss Re’s first investment into an insurance startup in China, and the largest private fundraise for an insurtech company so far this year in any market, which it says was spurred in part by the global surge not just in the attention that healthcare is getting as a result of the coronavirus health pandemic, but the push toward better tech-based solutions to meet a new set of demands across the ecosystem, from healthcare providers through to those working on medicines and other innovations, through to the needs of patients.

-“As a leading online InsurTech company, Waterdrop is well positioned to tackle the pain points of traditional insurance and pave the way for future breakthroughs in the industry, such as the accelerated technological innovation and digitalization of the industry worldwide that we have witnessed during the COVID-19 situation,” said Ning Zhou, head of principal investment and acquisition for Asia for Swiss Re.
+“As a leading online insurtech company, Waterdrop is well-positioned to tackle the pain points of traditional insurance and pave the way for future breakthroughs in the industry, such as the accelerated technological innovation and digitalization of the industry worldwide that we have witnessed during the COVID-19 situation,” said Ning Zhou, head of principal investment and acquisition for Asia for Swiss Re.

 Indeed, the same uncertainty that COVID-19 has brought to many industries has ironically been a boost for insurance startups.
-Lemonade, the US-based insurance tech startup, raised more in its IPO, $319 million and is currently has a market cap of $3.5 billion.
+Lemonade, the U.S.-based insurance tech startup, raised more in its IPO, $319 million and currently has a market cap of $3.5 billion.

-The “water drop” reference in the startup’s name comes from the basic premise behind the business model, requiring low buy-in (ie, just a drop of water) from its customers.
+The “water drop” reference in the startup’s name comes from the basic premise behind the business model, requiring low buy-in (i.e. just a drop of water) from its customers.

 One part of the Waterdrop business — which today is live only in China, with a beta version of an international site launched in April 2019 — focuses on mutual aid for medical conditions.
-In one part, users contribute very incremental amounts money, starting as low as half a cent, towards a mutual aid scheme, where Waterdrop then pays out up to 300,000 yuan (about $43,000) when members unexpectedly find themselves struck with a major medical setback.
+In one part, users contribute very incremental amounts money, starting as low as half a cent, toward a mutual aid scheme, where Waterdrop then pays out up to 300,000 yuan (about $43,000) when members unexpectedly find themselves struck with a major medical setback.

 Children, middle-aged and young people have a list of 106 conditions that are covered, including cancer.
 Other age groups (and presumably other categories of users such as those with pre-existing health conditions) have a smaller and different list of conditions that are covered.